01-edu/public/subjects/listreverse.en.md

-## listpushback
+## listreverse

 ### Instructions

-Write a function `ListReverse` that reverses the elements order of a given linked list.
+Write a function `ListReverse` that reverses the order of the elements of a given linked list `l`.

-- Use pointers when ever you can

 ### Expected function and structure